 To successfully complete the fitness medley candidates must:

-- Complete the medley in a uniform pace.
+- Complete the medley at a uniform pace.
 Candidates should not have a significantly different pace for each stroke.

 - Complete the distance in 3 minutes or less.